 You would oversee all aspects of running a hotel so guests can enjoy their stay and the hotel makes a profit.

-You’d be responsible for making sure that the hotel runs smoothly.
-You’d oversee housekeeping services, such as cleaning the rooms, and general maintenance.
-You’d use your business skills to manage the budget and marketing.
+You would be responsible for making sure that the hotel runs smoothly.
+You would oversee housekeeping services, such as cleaning the rooms, and general maintenance.
+You would use your business skills to manage the budget and marketing.

 Large hotels may have a manager for each department, reporting to the general manager.
 In smaller hotels, the manager is more involved in the day-to-day running of the hotel, often dealing directly with guests.
 You will need to be tactful and quickly sort out any problems that guests may have.

 In larger hotels you will spend a lot of time in meetings with the heads of departments.